Astro Logs

 January 18 , 2026

-Reading the Heat of Stars
+Reading the Heat of Stars to understand the Universe

 Stars reveal their secrets through light.
-Using Wien’s displacement law, astronomers decode a star’s color to estimate its temperature, classify it on the H–R diagram, and understand its life cycle—proving that careful observation and simple physics can unlock the universe’s deepest mysteries.
+Using Wien’s displacement law, astronomers decode a star’s color to estimate its temperature, classify it on the H–R diagram, and understand its life cycle—proving that careful observation and simple physics can unlock the universe’s deepest mysteries .

 Visual representation of Planet Nine: The Hidden GiantVisual representation of Planet Nine: The Hidden Giant